ibm-cloud-docs/dl/locations.md

 \* New York City 2 and 3 connect to the IBM Cloud backbone through New York City 1.
 The primary reason for these PoPs is to extend connectivity to different site providers from our New York City 1 site.
 When planning your diversity strategy, keep in mind that traffic for New York City 2 and 3 have a single, shared path to the IBM network.

-## Direct Link Connect providers and locations
+## Direct Link Connect service providers and locations
 {: #connect-locations}

-The following table lists {{site.data.keyword.dl_short}} Connect providers and locations.
+The following table lists {{site.data.keyword.dl_short}} Connect service providers and their locations.
 {: shortdesc}

 | Provider | Locations | API integration |